DavidSouther/ailly/SPECIFICATION.md

 > Inline, block, and reference extensions to Markdown.

-Run `jifdown` during build to result in static HTML (or as appropriate).
+Run `jiffdown` during build to result in static HTML (or as appropriate).
 Jiffdown references are imported as plain text, and then escaped appropriately for the output target.
 For HTML publishing, code and diagrams should be annotated for [`highlight`](https://highlightjs.org/) and [mermaid](https://mermaid.js.org/).